 Expats truly will be spoilt for choice when it comes to shopping in San Diego.
 Whether in search of designer labels at shopping centres or bargain buys at vintage boutiques, there are a range of options for city residents.

 The city has many malls, from family-friendly outdoor centres to luxury malls.
-Prominent among these is Fashion Valley Mall in Mission Valley.
-With 200 stores and an 18-screen movie theatre, shoppers have plenty to keep themselves entertained.
-The mall offers designer stores such as Gucci and Louis Vuitton, department stores such as Macy’s and Nordstrom, and a wide selection of restaurants and bistros.
+Prominent among these is Fashion Valley, a 200-store mall in Mission Valley that hosts more than 18 million visitors a year.
+The mall offers designer stores such as Gucci and Jimmy Choo, department stores such as Macy’s and Nordstrom, and a wide selection of restaurants and bistros.